James Longstreet: Chickamauga

 When the two finally met at Bragg's headquarters late at night, Bragg placed Longstreet in command of the left wing of his army; Lieutenant General Leonidas Polk commanded the right.
 Longstreet's command consisted of Simon Bolivar Buckner's corps, under which were the divisions of Alexander P. Stewart and William Preston, Bushrod Johnson's division, Thomas C. Hindman's division, and Hood's division.
 McLaws' division fell under Longstreet's command but did not completely arrive from Virginia until September 21, after the Battle of Chickamauga had ended.
 Joseph B. Kershaw was placed in command of his two brigades which were on the field.
-Bragg made a plan for an attack at 8 in the morning on September 20.
+Bragg made a plan for an attack at 8a.m. on September 20.
 Longstreet lined up most of his men into two lines, but he placed Hood's division behind Johnson in a column, intended as shock troops.
 The attack was supposed to begin early in the morning shortly after an assault by Polk's wing.
 However, confusion and mishandled orders caused Polk's attack to be delayed, and Longstreet's advance did not begin until just after 11 after hearing gunfire from his left.
 A mistaken order from General Rosecrans caused a gap to appear in the Union line by transferring Thomas J. Wood's division from the right to reinforce the XIV Corps under George Henry Thomas in the center.

-Longstreet took advantage of the confusion to increase his chances of success.
+Longstreet took advantage of the confusion.
 The organization of the attack was well suited to the terrain and would have penetrated the Union line regardless.
 Johnson's division poured through the gap, driving the Union forces back.
-After Longstreet ordered Hindman's division forward, the Union right entirely collapsed.
-Rosecrans fled the field as units began to retreat in panic.
+After Longstreet ordered Hindman's division forward, the Union right collapsed.
+Rosecrans fled as units began to retreat in panic.
 Thomas managed to rally the retreating units and solidify a defensive position on Snodgrass Hill.
 He held that position against repeated afternoon attacks by Longstreet, who was not adequately supported by the Confederate right wing.
 Sorrel told Stewart to move his division forward to attack the Union rearguard.
 Stewart initially declined, demanding confirmation from Longstreet.
 Longstreet was incensed at his refusal and ordered him to go forward.
 Stewart did so and captured about 400 prisoners, but Thomas had already managed to extricate the units under his control to Chattanooga.
 Bragg's failure to coordinate the right wing and cavalry to further envelop Thomas prevented a total rout of the Union Army.
-Bragg also neglected to pursue the retreating Federals aggressively, resulting in the futile Siege of Chattanooga.
+Bragg also refused to pursue the retreating Federals aggressively, resulting in the futile Siege of Chattanooga.
 He had dismissed a proposal from Longstreet that he do so, citing a lack of transportation and calling the plan a "visionary scheme".
-Nevertheless, Chickamauga was the greatest Confederate victory in the Western Theater and Longstreet received a significant portion of the credit.
+Nevertheless, Chickamauga was the greatest Confederate victory in the Western Theater and Longstreet received significant credit.